Feedback stabilization of switched systems under arbitrary switching: A convex characterization: Main characterization results

 \subsection{Graph-based Lyapunov functions}

 A rich literature exists on graph-based Lyapunov functions for switched systems.
 Specifically, such structures have been widely studied for the stability of autonomous switched systems (i.e. of the form $x(k+1) = A_{\sigma(k)}x(k)$) under both arbitrary and constrained switching signals $\sigma$.
 The basic idea is to encode Lyapunov inequalities through labeled graphs, which ensure sufficient conditions for the system to be asymptotically stable.
 In~\cite{DelRosAlv24}, these results were firstly adapted for \emph{stabilization} purposes.
-Since similar formalism is used in what follows, we review the necessarily graph-theoretic tool (mainly borrowed from~\cite{DelRosAlv24}) and we further refer to~\cite{AhmJun:14, PEDJ:16, PhiAthAng} for the interested reader.
+Since similar formalism is used in what follows, we review the necessary graph-theoretic tools and we further refer to~\cite{AhmJun:14, PEDJ:16, PhiAthAng,DelRosAlv24} for the interested reader.

-Let us then introduce a few basic concepts concerning graphs.
-A (labeled and directed) \emph{graph} $\cG=(S,E)$ on an alphabet $\M$ is defined by a finite set of \emph{nodes} $S$ and a subset of labeled edges $E\subseteq S\times S\times \M$.
-The notion of a \emph{complete graph} is defined below.